 , here ?

-acts like Rust.default record
+acts like Rust.

 -- void do-get: fetch-people(after-get, on-error) -- void fetch-people: success(person list) -> void: failure error->void: ftd.http-get("https://foo.com", success, failure) -- void after-get: person list people: -- void on-error: error error: